pivotal/docs-tap/intellij-extension/getting-started.hbs.md

 on the Tanzu Application Platform enabled Kubernetes cluster.
 For more information, see the [Tilt](https://docs.tilt.dev/) documentation.

-> **Note** The Tanzu Developer Tools for IntelliJ extension requires only one Tiltfile per project.
+The Tanzu Developer Tools for IntelliJ extension requires only one Tiltfile per project.

 ### <a id="example-tiltfile"></a> Example Tiltfile